atolye15/crna-recipe/README.md

 // ...
 ```

-Finally you need to create a file named `index.js` to expose StorybookUI in your app.
+After that, we need to create a file named `index.js` to expose StorybookUI in your app.

 ```js
 // .storybook/index.js